These actions may include land development-related activities such as:

 How to schedule an initial meeting or scoping meeting?

-Scoping meetings can be scheduled with the Development Review branch by e-mailing [email protected].
+Scoping meetings can be scheduled with the Development Review team by e-mailing [email protected].

-What is the applicant is required to provide at the Pre-Process meetings?
+What is the applicant required to provide at the Pre-Process meetings?

 The Applicant will be asked to discuss the proposed development program (e.g. no. of units, SF of retail, etc.) as well as a general concept of how the site will be utilized and how it may interact with the public space.